SEG2105-uottawa/seg2505-projet-equipe-a19-18/Livrable 1/README.txt

-This archive contains all the files of the First Livrable, that is, this file(README.txt), the UML diagram and the apk,
+This archive contains all the files of the First Delivrable, that is, this file(README.txt), the UML diagram and the apk,

 ************************************